kngoran/Ngoran_Portfolio/README.md

 RR Diner Coffee has three stores, two in Europe and one in the USA.
 The flagshap store is in the USA, and everything is quality assessed there, before being shipped out.
 Customers further away from the USA flagship store have higher shipping charges.

+## Project 2: Regression: The Red Wine Dataset

+Welcome to the Unit 8 Springboard Regression case study!
+Please note: this is Tier 3 of the case study.

+This case study was designed for you to use Python to apply the knowledge you've acquired in reading The Art of Statistics (hereinafter AoS) by Professor Spiegelhalter.
+Specifically, the case study will get you doing regression analysis; a method discussed in Chapter 5 on p.121.
+It might be useful to have the book open at that page when doing the case study to remind you of what it is we're up to (but bear in mind that other statistical concepts, such as training and testing, will be applied, so you might have to glance at other chapters too).